Abdelrahman-Shawky/InterpreterCalculator/README.md

 # InterpreterCalculator

-A C application that interprets and executes mathematical instructions then prints the results.
+A C application that interprets and executes mathematical instructions then outputs the results.

 # What I Learned